slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On management and delegation

 <!--
-+ elonmusk@x -- The final step of @DOGE is to delete itself
-+ elonmusk@x -- Threat to democracy?
-Nope, threat to BUREAUCRACY!!!
 + kunalb11@x -- Introverts who hate managing people may be first to automate most things with AI.

 - as estruturas funcionam qd ha coesao